ucsdlib/library-bash/_episodes/01-intro-shell.md

 ~~~
 {: .bash}

-and hit enter.
 Now, when you type `ls` you'll see `gulliver-twice.txt` appear in your directory.

 ~~~
 ls